Euro zone ministers to discuss bail-in rules in bank rescues

 The third option would grant the power to decide which liabilities would be written down or converted into equity to the government of the bank's home country and the ESM, which would jointly reach a deal on the basis of an ECB assessment.

 Under option 3, "depositors shall not be bailed-in", the document said.
-It did not make a distinction between depositors with less than 100,000 euros (84,911 pounds), who are insured under EU law, and those with more.
+It did not make a distinction between depositors with less than 100,000 euros, who are insured under EU law, and those with more.
 Such uninsured depositors suffered big losses when Cyprus's banking sector was restructured this year.

 The fourth option appears to go the furthest in seeking contributions to a bank rescue and grants the power to determine which of the bank's liabilities would be affected to euro zone finance ministers, who form the board of the ESM.